 Do Colors and Scents Attract Mosquitoes?

 - Perfume.
 There is no scientific evidence that perfumes or lotions will attract mosquitoes, however, female mosquitoes do sometimes feed on the nectar of flowers and there are laboratory studies showing mosquito attraction to floral scents.
-So reducing the use of floral-scented products during evening mosquito hours could possibly help reduce attraction.
+So reducing the use of floral-scented products during evening mosquito hours could possibly help reduce the attraction.

 - Black Clothing.
 Some mosquito species are more attracted to dark colors (black, dark blue, deep purple) over light colors (white, yellow, light green).
 Although not relevant to all mosquito species, it can't hurt to select light-color clothing for outdoor evening events.